Marines Pick a Civilian Robinson R66 as Their First Pilot-Optional Military Helicopter

 Most defence contracts for new helicopters go to Bell or Sikorsky for a clean-sheet design.
 The bill runs to billions.
 The aircraft arrives a decade late.
 The Aerial Logistics Connector contract did the opposite: it asked for an aircraft that already exists, already has a supply chain, and can be modified for pilot-optional flight without a fresh airworthiness certification fight.

 The Robinson R66 is, in those terms, perfect.
-It is the most-produced light turbine helicopter in the world.
-Robinson Helicopter Company in Torrance, California delivers them at a rate of roughly 200 a year.
+It is one of the most widely flown light turbine helicopters in the world.
+Robinson Helicopter Company in Torrance, California has delivered more than a thousand of them since 2010.
 The flight envelope is well-characterised.
 Spare parts are everywhere.
 And, crucially, it is already type-certified by the FAA, which gives Sikorsky a paperwork shortcut they would never have on a brand-new airframe.

 What Sikorsky brings is twenty years of MATRIX Autonomy Technology development.
 MATRIX is the same software stack that flew a UH-60 Black Hawk fully autonomously in 2022, including obstacle avoidance, route planning and contested-environment navigation.
 Putting MATRIX on an R66 is exactly the kind of incremental retrofit DoD has stopped asking for new airframes to deliver.